-There is no doubt that teachers are in high demand these days.
-In fact, according to the Bureau of Labor Statistics, teacher employment is expected to grow 12% for kindergarten, elementary school and middle school teachers, and 6% for high school teachers.
+There is no doubt that teachers will always be needed.
+According to the Bureau of Labor Statistics, teacher employment is expected to grow 6 percent for kindergarten, elementary, middle and high school teachers.
 Requirements to become a teacher in the United States vary by state, but most states have basic requirements, which include:

 - A four-year bachelor's degree (or higher)

 - Obtaining state or national certification as mandated by your state

 Public schools usually require teachers to have certification, while some private schools do not.
 In general, obtaining teacher certification is an important step in a teaching career, and there now are convenient online programs available to earn that certification.
 Some programs even offer a bachelor's degree as part of the certification, while other programs focus solely on the certification.
 These online programs are ideal for substitute teachers who do not yet have the necessary credentials for their state or for aspiring teachers who want to complete their studies and their certificate as well.
 All of these programs also have an in-classroom teaching component.

 Oftentimes the terms license and certification are synonymous.
 Keep in mind that every state has different requirements for its teachers.
 Here are two examples of teaching license requirements for California and Texas.

 Source: The State of California Commission on Teacher Credentialing

 - Have a passing score on a subject-matter examination

 - Satisfy the Developing English Language skills requirement

 - Complete a course about the U.S. constitution (two semester units or three quarter units)